 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source efficiently. change County Site and Monuments Register. this template.
-Whilst there is no qualitative, locally specific data available at present, there are numerous scheduled monuments in Brampton Abbotts and Foy in the latest version of the register. need to ensure that the register is kept up to date. adoption of the Core Strategy, in line with SA recommendations. (search August 2014).
+Whilst there is no qualitative, locally specific data available at present, there are 43 monuments within the Lea Parish and one scheduled ancient monument (Ariconium) near to the Parish according to the latest version of the register. need to ensure that the register is kept up to date. adoption of the Core Strategy, in line with SA recommendations. (search February 2015).

 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 14.
 Use natural resources and energy more efficiently.
 Resource consumption and climate change Monitoring changes to historic landscapes.
 Historic Landscape Character assessments have only been undertaken for Hereford City.
 Rapid townscape Assessments (2010) were only undertaken for Hereford, Ledbury and Ross. - No specific targets identified.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - SEA Topic cover ed by objective: Po pulation, Biodivers ity, Flora and Fauna 15.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
+Historic Landscape Character Assessment for Hereford.
+Rapid townscape Assessments (2010) SEA Topic covere ed by objective: Po pulation, Biodivers ity, Flora and Fauna 15.
 Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
 Natural environment Number of developments meeting and surpassing national design standards.
 There is no countywide or locally specific data available at present. - No specific targets identified.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -